-Calvin Taylor made history at Oberlin Conservatory in 1970 when he became the first organist in the school's over 150-year history to improvise a graduate concert encore (an eleven-minute extemporization on O Du Fröliche, Weihnachtzeit).
+Calvin Taylor made history at Oberlin Conservatory of Music in 1970 when he became the first organist in the school's over 155-year history to improvise a graduate concert encore (an eleven-minute extemporization on O Du Fröliche, Weihnachtzeit "Sicilian Mariners").
 At The University of Michigan, he studied organ with Marilyn Mason and composition with Leslie Bassett, completing the M.M. in 1974.
 Taylor became active as a studio arranger and studied composition and orchestration at U.C.L.A. and The Dick Grove School of Music in the early 80's.
-At the Grove Workshops, Taylor had the opportunity of learning from popular music composers Henry Mancini, Nelson Riddle, David Raksin, Dick Grove, and Peter Matz.
+At the Grove Workshops, Taylor had the opportunity of enjoying master classes with popular music composers Henry Mancini, Nelson Riddle, David Raksin, Dick Grove, and Peter Matz.

 Among Dr. Taylor's works are Five Spirituals for Organ, 1998 and Spiritual Suite for Organ, 2002.
 Both volumes were commissioned by and dedicated to Dr. Marilyn Mason.
 Five Spirituals for Organ were premiered at the RLDS Temple in Independence, Missouri September 21, 1998 by Dr. Mason.
 Their first English performance took place at Selby Abbey, York, on October 4, 1998.
 Spiritual Suite for Organ received its world premier in a concert by Dr. Taylor at Church of the Holy Apostles in New York City, February 19, 2002.
 As part of the celebration of 50 years of African American presence at the University of Kentucky, Calvin Taylor was commissioned to write Choral Fantasia on Deep River.
 The seventeen-minute work for symphony orchestra and mixed festival chorus received its world premier on November 30, 1999 by the U.K. Symphony Orchestra and choirs.

-Dr. Taylor has toured throughout the world, playing in North and South America, Europe, and the Far East.
+Dr. Taylor has toured throughout the world, playing in North and South America, Europe, the Far East, and most recently in Russia and Ukraine.
 As arranger and composer, his music has been heard and enjoyed by untold thousands.